 Eligibility: 11-12.
-9-10 are eligible with approval from the HS choir or band director
+Grade 10 eligible with approval from the HS choir or band director 1 quarter, 1 credit

 Music Theory and Composition is based on the Indiana Academic Standards for Music and standards for this specific course.
 Students develop skills in the analysis of music and theoretical concepts.
 They develop ear training and dictation skills, compose works that illustrate mastered concepts, understand harmonic structures and analysis, understand modes and scales, study a wide variety of musical styles, study traditional and nontraditional music notation and sources as tools for musical composition, and receive detailed instruction in other basic elements of music.
+The class is an upper level music class.
+Freshmen should not be signed up for the course.